 Please note: Documents can take up to 14 days to be certified by the FCDO.

 Apostille is a term commonly used to refer to the legalisation of official documents for use in other countries.
 This process is carried out by a notary certifying a document and the Foreign, Commonwealth & Development Office attaching the Apostille Certificate.

 Official documents are Apostilled in order to certify the authenticity of the documents.
 This allows official UK documents to be used overseas.

 There are currently 122 countries party to the 1961 Hague Convention.
 We are unable to advise whether or not institutions in any country not party to the Convention would accept Apostilled documents.

 Apostilled documents cannot be used in the country in which they have been issued.
 It can only be used to certify documents abroad.

 There is no limit to the number of documents which can be legalised at one time.

-Once your payment has been made, we will process the documents and have them delivered free of charge by Royal Mail Special Delivery or International Tracked and Signed service.
-Premium couriers such as Fedex and UPS are also available at an additional charge.
+Your documents will be delivered free of charge by Royal Mail Special Delivery or International Tracked and Signed service, for an additional cost of £13.00.

 Premium couriers such as DHL are also available at an additional charge.